 Congress passed the REAL ID Act in 2005 to help combat terrorism and identity theft.
 The law set new requirements for identification that federal agencies may accept for domestic air travel and entrance to certain federal facilities.
 To comply, a state must create an ID that requires applicants to provide proof of identity and legal U.S. residency, as well as counterfeit-resistant security features.
-All states must comply with the law before it takes effect on Oct.
-1, 2021.
+All states must comply with the law before it takes effect.
 Discover the full list of accepted ID documents under REAL ID.

 REAL ID will affect access to places controlled by the federal government: Airport security checkpoints, U.S. border crossings, and Secure federal buildings (like military facilities).